openharmony/docs/en/application-dev/reference/apis/js-apis-radio.md

 getIMEI(slotId?: number): Promise<string\>

-Obtains the IMEI of the SIM card in a card slot.
+Obtains the IMEI of the SIM card in the specified card slot.
 This API uses a promise to return the result.

 **System API**: This is a system API.